All Episodes

 I didn't think it was that big of a deal.

-Uh, yeah, the joke was about Bush.
+Yeah, the joke was about Bush.

 Kucinich's theory is that a bunch of Democrat presidential candidates don't want to get hard questions from anybody who would be on a Fox panel about their war vote.

-They just they're afraid, folks.
+They just are afraid, folks.

-They are patently afraid of Fox News, and they're afraid of what will happen on Fox News.
+And they're afraid of what will happen on Fox News.

-This this only happens when you don't have the confidence to take tough questions, and it illustrates more than ever that Democrats are totally comfortable dealing with their own allies and buddies in the drive-by media, but true, tough and hard questions they don't want any part of because they are afraid.
+And it illustrates more than ever that Democrats are totally comfortable dealing with their own Allies and buddies in the drive-by media, but true, tough, and hard questions.

-Our telephone numbers 800-282-2882, the American Spectator today on their website.
+Our telephone number is 800-282-2882, the American Spectator today on their website.

-In the Prowler column, Nevada State Democrat Party Chairman Tom Collins had already made the decision to pull out of the Fox News debate to be held in his state in August, even before Friday, when Collins and Dingy Harry released a letter via moveon.org announcing that the State Party was insulted by remarks made by Roger Ailes.
+In the Prowler column, Nevada State Democrat Party Chairman Tom Collins had already made the decision to pull out of the Fox News debate to be held in his state in August, even before Friday, when Collins and Dingy Harry released a letter via moveon.org announcing that the state party was insulted by remarks made by Roger Ailes.

-According to sources inside CNN and MSNBC officials of the State Party made calls to both networks Monday on March 5th, one week ago today.
+According to sources inside CNN and MSNBC, officials of the state party made calls to both networks Monday on March 5th, one week ago today.

 Officials of the Nevada State Party made calls to PMSNBC and CNN asking if there was any interest on the part of either cable network to be involved in the debate should negotiations with Fox News break down.

-According to the Prowler, they had already made the decision to get out of the Fox uh debate, the Fox deal that had been made.
+According to the Prowler, they had already made the decision to get out of the Fox debate, the Fox deal that had been made.

 Of course, Dingy Harry, back when the deal was announced, was all excited.

-He said, Oh, this is cool.
+He's like, oh, this is cool.

 It's an opportunity to bring a large audience, legitimize the Nevada State Democratic Party.